artiebits.com

 Obtaining and Exploring Data

-I use historical data of English Premier League seasons 2010/2011 to 2020/2021, which I scrapped from football-data.co.uk.
-This website offers lots of data for free, but the data of each season is in separate CSV.
-I wrote a function that downloaded all files and appended them into one big CSV:
+I used historical data from English Premier League seasons 2010/2011 to 2020/2021, which I scraped from football-data.co.uk.
+This site offers a lot of data for free (many thanks!), though each season is in a separate CSV file, so I wrote a Python function to download these files and combine them into a single CSV:

 import pandas as pd